linkstrifer/Hyrule-code-styleguide/README.md

 .hidden { /* ... */ }
 ```

-## Add suggestions
+## Contribute

-This is a personal project and a live guide, if you have suggestions on how to improve it, please [open a issue](/issues/new) to discuss it or [send a pull request](/compare).
+This is a personal project and a live guide, if you have suggestions on how to improve it, please [open a issue](https://github.com/linkstrifer/Hyrule-code-styleguide/issues/new) to discuss it or [send a pull request](https://github.com/linkstrifer/Hyrule-code-styleguide/compare).